IgniteUI/igniteui-documentation/topics/01_General-and-Getting-Started/03_Customizing_the_localization_of_IgniteUI_for_jQuery_controls.md

 ### <a id="Requirements"></a>Requirements

-To complete the procedure, you need an installation of %%ProductName%% %%ProductVersionShort%% (English redistributable).
+To complete the procedure, you need to download or install the npm package of %%ProductName%% %%ProductVersionShort%% (English version).

->**Note**:  We assume that the installation path is `%%InstallPath%%`

 ###<a id="Overview"></a> Overview